 You can also FOLLOW ME on Facebook, Instagram and Pinterest to see more of the delicious food I'm making!

 - ½ teaspoon ground cinnamon

 - 1 cup (2 sticks) butter or margarine softened

 - 2 large eggs

 - 1 11 oz package butterscotch flavored morsels

-Preheat oven to 375 degrees.
-Line baking sheets with parchment paper or silicone liners.
+- Preheat oven to 375 degrees.
+Line baking pans with parchment paper or silicone liners.

-Stir together flour, xanthum gum, soda, salt and cinnamon in small bowl.
+- Stir together flour, baking soda, salt and cinnamon in small bowl.

 - Beat butter, granulated sugar, brown sugar, eggs and vanilla extract in large mixing bowl until thoroughly combined.

 - Stir in oats, toasted coconut and morsels.